Home » 10 Simple Marketing Automation Strategies That Will Result In A Big Return

 For B2B: Run your ad at a low frequency over a long period of time

 Fro B2C: Run your ad at a high frequency over a short period of time

 Create a Content Library for Successful Marketing Automation

 The core of any automation strategy is content.
 It’s all about delivering the right content at the right time.
 That means you need to develop a strong content library and connect with each stage of the lead generation and nurturing process.
 For the automation process to work as intended, all that content needs to be created and stored before your customers see any messages.
 That way, your automation will be triggered to deliver the right content once a prospect takes action, such as visiting your website, downloading an ebook, or signing up for your newsletter.
 The trick is creating a piece of content that correlates to each action.
 If they opted-in to your newsletter, a simple thank you should come first.
 If they downloaded your ebook, have messages ready to promote related content.
 So take the time, before you begin plugging in workflows and scheduling emails, to really think about the kind of content that will connect with each of your audience segments.

 Start Your Marketing Automation Strategy Today

+Marketing automation is designed to make your life easier.
+Yes, it takes a little legwork, especially just starting out.
+But ultimately, it’s a way to save valuable time and deliver big results.
 Any one of the strategies above – used by themselves or mixed and matched – will get you started.